michaelmacinnis/oh/MANUAL.md

     xx**"**xx

-The quoted string may not contain an unescaped double quote but may contain contain newlines, which are preserved.
+A double quoted string may not contain an unescaped double quote but may contain newlines, which are preserved, and escape sequences which are interpreted.
+A single quoted string may not contain a single quote.

     echo "Hello,
     World!"